 The National Express West Midlands Bus app took Masabi 7 weeks to deploy.
 Adding a mobile ticketing solution not only makes it easier to ride, it also encourages riders to use the bus more, with 55% of customers saying that they were using the bus more after downloading the app.

 The Justride Bustang mobile app was another quick roll out by Masabi, also only taking 7 weeks.
-Bustang is a bus company operated for the Colorado Department of Transportation by Ace Express and offers daily services linking variouscities in the glorious state of Colorado.
-Roll out speed is not the only impressive story here though, as just ten months since launching in September of 2017, the app reached a 66% adoption rate amongst riders, highlighting not only Masabi’s speed in delivering a solution but also the quality of the solution itself.
+Bustang is a bus company operated for the Colorado Department of Transportation by Ace Express and offers daily services linking various cities in the glorious state of Colorado.
+Roll out speed is not the only impressive story here though, as just ten months after launching in September of 2017, the app reached a 66% adoption rate amongst riders, highlighting not only Masabi’s speed in delivering a solution, but also the quality of the solution itself.

 The fact is, Masabi can not only provide quality solutions in a short amount of time, but we also have the ability to manage multiple diverse projects at the same time.
-This is because Justride is a mature and proven platform making it both robust and reliable.
-Justride is now processing over three-quarters of a billion in fare revenue annually, and helping agencies of all sizes move to a SaaS full fare collection solution, following our Bring Your Own Ticket (BYOT) philosophy, helping to reduce the total cost of fare collection for agencies around the globe.
+This is because Justride is a mature and scalable fare payments platform, proven to be both robust and reliable for agencies of all sizes from the New York MTA, to STB in Bucharest, to Toyota City in Japan.